kismetwireless/kismet-docs/readme/005-quickstart_compiling.md

    $ sudo make suidinstall
    ```

-7. Add your user to the `kismet` group.
+7. Add your user to the `kismet` group (Linux)
    ```bash
    $ sudo usermod -aG kismet $USER
    ```
    This will add your current logged in user to the `kismet` group.

+   On OSX, Kismet is installed under the `staff` group, which the default user is part of.

 8. Log out and back in.
 Linux does not update groups until you log in; if you have just added yourself to the Kismet group you will have to re-log in.